 PVC proved to be rather stiff and not overly durable.
 There would often be issues of diaphragm wearing, especially around the tension ring of the capsule.
 So manufacturers have pretty well all switched to Mylar.

 Some condenser microphone manufacturers have experimented with aluminum diaphragms.
 Aluminum acts as a reactive diaphragm material while also being conductive itself.
-However, aluminum is not as effective as the typical Mylar and gold-sputtering so it hasn’t really caught on in manufacturing.
+However, aluminum is not as effective as the typical Mylar and gold-sputtering, so it hasn't really caught on in manufacturing.

 Front electret condensers have electret material on their diaphragms or even have the diaphragms completely made of electret material.

-Electret material is a dielectric material that has a quasi-permanent electric charge and is used to charge the capsules of electret condenser mics.
+Electret material is a dielectric material with a quasi-permanent electric charge and is used to charge the capsules of electret condenser mics.
 Condenser capsules, which basically act as parallel-plate capacitors, require a constant charge to work properly.
 This charge can be supplied via a DC biasing voltage or by electret material in the capsule.